Random Forest Estimation of the Ordered Choice Model: Literature

 While both of the discussed approaches take the ordering information of the outcomes into account, they focus mainly on prediction and variable importance without considering estimation of the marginal effects or the associated inference for the effects which are a fundamental part of the classical econometric ordered choice models.
 In addition, although both of these methods demonstrate good predictive performance, none of them provides theoretical guarantees with regards to the distribution of these predictions.
 Further, it is worth to mention that in practice both methods suffer from considerable computational costs.
 In case of the conditional forest, the additional permutation tests that need to be performed to evaluate the test statistic at each split result in a considerably longer computation time.
 For the ordinal forest, the additional optimization step for the class widths requires a prior estimation of a large number of forests (1000 by default) which also leads to a substantially longer computation time (see Tables \ref{tab:abs_time} and \ref{tab:rel_time} in Appendix \ref{Appendix:tuning} for further details).

 There is also a strand of literature which is concerned with the estimation of ordered outcome models in high-dimensional settings based on regularization methods.
 Examples of this approach include penalized ordered outcome models by \textcite{Wurm2017} who make use of a standard ordered logit/probit regression while introducing an elastic net penalization term. \textcite{Harrell2015} describes a cumulative logit model with a ridge type of penalty. \textcite{Archer2014} implement the GMIFS (generalized monotone incremental forward stagewise) algorithm for penalized ordered outcome models which is similar to the Lasso type penalty.
-However, although the penalized models can deal with high dimensions, when the true model is relatively 'sparse', they are not \textit{per se} nonparametric unless a large number of polynomials and interactions of available covariates is generated prior to estimation.
-As such, these models are closer to global nonparametric approaches, whereas the tree-based methods such as random forests can be regarded as local nonparametric methods and do not require any specific pre-processing of the data.
-Even though the penalized approaches also address the ordinality of the outcome variable, due to the above mentioned conceptual differences the remainder of this paper focuses on the forest-based methods.
+However, although the penalized models can deal with high dimensions, when the true model is relatively "sparse", they \ul{nevertheless belong to a specific parametric class such as the ordered logit/probit} \parencite[see][]{Hastie2009}. \ul{Such models can only become more flexible, and thus partially relax the parametric assumptions when generating} a large number of polynomials and interactions of available covariates prior to estimation. \ul{It follows that these models use a global approximation of the functional form and cannot learn it adaptively as tree-based approaches do.
+In contrast, random forests do not impose parametric assumptions and can learn any arbitrary relationship in a nonparametric way by locally adaptive estimation in small neighbourhoods of the data.
+It follows that random forests use a local approximation of the functional form, without any need for prior pre-processing of the data.
+As such, random forests are nonlinear in covariates and although there are no specific statistical tests to find such a random forest structure, essentially random forests can approximate any structure, including a global linear structure, if a sufficient amount of data is provided.} \ul{For these reasons, the remainder of this paper focuses on the forest-based methods.}